Tennant Company (TNC) — Fair Value Analysis

 Is TNC overvalued or undervalued right now?

-Based on our Monte Carlo simulations, TENNANT (TNC) appears fairly valued, with a median fair value (P50) of $77.69 compared to its current price of $80.72.
+Based on our Monte Carlo simulations, TENNANT (TNC) is considered 'Fairly Valued'.
+With a median fair value (P50) of $63.82 against a current price of $68.59, the stock trades close to its intrinsic value.

 What is the bear case and bull case for TNC?

-The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, along with the probability of achieving upside scenarios, is exclusively available with a free FairCurve account.
+The full Monte Carlo distribution, which includes specific bear case (P10) and bull case (P90) price targets, along with the probability of upside or downside, is available to users with a free FairCurve account.
+We do not provide specific price targets here.

 How does FairCurve calculate TNC's fair value?

-FairCurve calculates TNC's fair value using sophisticated Monte Carlo simulations that model thousands of forward-looking financial scenarios to derive a robust intrinsic value range.
+FairCurve calculates TNC's fair value using advanced Monte Carlo simulations.
+This involves running thousands of forward scenarios to generate a robust probabilistic distribution of potential intrinsic values.

 How can I track TNC's fair value as it changes?

-You can track TNC's fair value by adding it to a free FairCurve watchlist, which provides daily fair-value updates and instant re-valuations whenever new earnings or significant fundamental data are released.
+You can easily track TNC's fair value by adding it to a free FairCurve watchlist.
+This provides daily updates on its intrinsic value and triggers instant re-valuations whenever new earnings or significant fundamental data are released.